Games for Design and Verification (GAMES)

 Summary

-This ESF networking programme is the continuation of the European Research Training Network Games and Automata for Synthesis and Validation (GAMES) that had been funded under the Fifth Framework Programme of the European Community from 2002 to 2006, but it is scientifically broader and more ambitious.
+This ESF networking programme was the continuation of the European Research Training Network Games and Automata for Synthesis and Validation (GAMES) that had been funded under the Fifth Framework Programme of the European Community from 2002 to 2006, but was is scientifically broader and more ambitious.

-For information about the official guidelines for the programme and the (online) application forms for the activities of the programme, please refer to the ESF page for GAMES.
+For information about the official guidelines of the programme, please refer to the ESF page for GAMES.